-Once you submit a completed application, your recommender will receive an email with recommendation information and instructions.
-You will no longer be able to make changes to the application at this point.
+Once you submit a completed application, your recommender will receive an email with recommendation form and instructions.
+You will not be able to make changes to the application once it has been submitted.

-After you submit your application, your application will be considered by your preferred sites in order of preference.
-If you are advanced in the selection process, you will be asked to complete or submit additional selection materials.
+After you submit your application, your application materials will be considered by your preferred sites in order of preference.
+If you advance in the selection process, you will be asked to complete or submit additional selection materials.
 Below is information about these additional materials.
 Please keep in mind that materials and timelines may vary slightly from site to site.

 Step 8: Submit a Video

-If you are selected to continue the process, you will be asked to submit a sample teaching video.
-Guidelines, expectations and a deadline will be provided to you via email.
+If you are selected to continue in the process, you will be asked to submit a sample teaching video.
+Guidelines, expectations, and a deadline will be provided to you via email.

 Step 9: Interview

 The final step of the selection process is an interview.
-Interview processes differ from site to site.
+Interview processes differ from site to site, however most interviews are conducted over the phone or video call.
 Directors will contact you directly via email and/or phone to schedule and complete interviews.